 A Villa in Lakka Paxos, Greece

 Imagine this view when you wake up in the morning.
 The sky is azure, the sun is warm and you decide to pop down to the village bakery.
 You find a little track and follow it down through the olive terraces towards the beach.
-At each turn you catch a glimpse of the turquoise sea glittering under the sun.
+At each turn you catch a glimpse of the turquoise sea glittering under the sun in the natural circular bay of Lakka Paxos.

-I’ve already posted here about our trip to Paxos in September.

 So here’s a close up look at the coastal villa we stayed in at Lakka Paxos.

 Pin this to Pinterest to save and share